-On Television, TKC clients seen as Series Regulars and have also appeared in hundreds of guest spots on episodic television shows.
-In Theater, TKC clients can be seen on Broadway, in the West End, and the most prestigious off-Broadway, and regional theaters in the country.
-On Film, clients have appeared in Studio features & Independent films.
+On Television, TKC clients can be seen as Series Regulars and have guest starred in hundreds of episodic television shows.
+In Theater, his clients perform on Broadway, the West End, and in the most prestigious off-Broadway, and regional theaters in the country.
+On Film, clients have starred in major Studio & Independent films.

-In addition, TKC clients have appeared in national commercials, and perform in comedy clubs and solo concerts/symphony engagements throughout the world.
+Additionally, his clients can regularly be seen in national commercials, and in comedy clubs & solo concerts/symphony engagements throughout the world.

-Katz has produced hundreds of these live concerts throughout the world, with most notably with the Yomiuri Shimbun in Tokyo, Japan and at Lincoln Center for it's American Songbook Series with PATINA MILLER: IN CONCERT & with NORM LEWIS: WHO AM I? both of which aired on PBS' "Live From Lincoln Center."
+Katz has produced hundreds of live concerts worldwide, most notably with the Yomiuri Shimbun in Tokyo, Japan and with Lincoln Center for it's American Songbook Series with PATINA MILLER: IN CONCERT & with NORM LEWIS: WHO AM I? both of which aired on PBS' "Live From Lincoln Center."

-In 2021, he was honored with a New York Emmy Nomination for his work executive producing 54 Presents’ NORM LEWIS’ CHRISTMAS TIME IS HERE.
+In 2022, he was honored with a New York Emmy Nomination for his work executive producing the online series SWIPE MONSTER starring BARRETT WILBERT WEED.
+And in 2021, he received a New York Emmy Nomination for his work executive producing 54 Presents’ NORM LEWIS’ CHRISTMAS TIME IS HERE.

-In Music, Jeremy has executive produced Lea DeLaria’s "House of David," "The Norm Lewis Christmas Album" and "Kim David Smith: Live at Joe’s Pub" all currently available on CD, iTunes and Amazon.
+In Music, he executive produced Lea DeLaria’s "House of David," "The Norm Lewis Christmas Album" and the 2022 Bistro Award winning "Kim David Smith: Live at Joe’s Pub" all popular on CD, iTunes and Amazon.